imperionite/cp1ms1/MS1.md

 ##### Justification

 The UCD primarily focuses on the `Employee` actor to align with the Phase 1 requirement of demonstrating employee-facing functionality.
-However, it is understood that an `Admin/System` actor is essential for configuring and maintaining the system.
-The Admin/System actor's use cases (e.g., configuring payroll settings, managing users) are planned for future phases but are not fully represented in this initial phase due to scope limitations.
-The Admin/System actor's role in configuring JWT authentication is included as an optional enhancement.
+While the Employee actor is the primary focus of the user interface and demonstrations for Phase 1, it is crucial to recognize that the Admin/System user is the logical and functional foundation of the entire payroll system.
+The Admin/System user possesses the privilege to configure payroll settings, manage employee data, and initiate payroll calculations for all employees.
+Without the Admin/System user's initial setup and ongoing management, the Employee's ability to view their information and receive accurate salary calculations would not be possible.
+Therefore, while the visual emphasis in Phase 1 is on the Employee interface, the underlying logic and system privileges are fundamentally dependent on the Admin/System user.

 <a name="wireframe"></a>